oplS16projects/FP1/README.md

 ## My Library: Traditional Turtles
 My name: Jeremy Daigneau

 For this exploration, I tried using the Traditional Turtles library.
 I quickly realized that this is a rather basic graphical library.
 It was still fun to use with racket though.
 I began by initializing a turtle.
 Each "turtle" is represented by a color triangle drawn to the display.
 Next, I implemented the "draw" function which moves the turtle a designated number of pixels in the direction it is facing and leaves a line as a trail.
 Next, I used the "split" function which splits the current turtle into two.
 I then used a combonation of "draw" functions and "turn" and "erase" functions which turns the turtle and moves the turtle and erases the line behind it, respectively.
-I also used a function from the "/turtles-examples" called "neato" that drew spirals onto the display.
+I also used a function from the "/turtles-examples" library called "neato" that drew spirals onto the display.

 ```racket
 #lang racket